 The deal sparked outrage amongst Everton and Liverpool supporters alike - until he scored on his Anfield debut to silence one section of the doubters.

-He later went on to play for Tranmere Rovers (he remains the only professional footballer ever to have played for all three Merseyside clubs) but there was never any doubt where his heart truly laid.
+He later went on to play for Tranmere Rovers but there has never been any doubt where his heart lies.

 So strong were his connections with the Club that he celebrated both his 75th and 80th birthdays at Goodison Park by which time he was already an official Everton Giant after being one of the original inductees in 2000.

 For his 75th he was invited onto the pitch to celebrate with the thousands of adoring Evertonians and for his 80th, Everton Chairman Bill Kenwright, who always rates Dave as his favourite ever player, presented him with a specially commissioned photo album chronicling his career.

 Hickson's 80th birthday also saw a lounge at Goodison renamed in his honour.

 There had also been anguish at his spiritual home though when Dave suffered a heart attack shortly before Everton beat Sunderland 7-1 in November 2007.